zzolo/zzolo.github.com/pages/cv.md

 ## Summary

+* Enhancing both audio and digital as a Front-end Developer on the [WNYC DataNews](http://www.wnyc.org/people/data-news-team/) team as well as building tools to improve productivity for multiple teams.
-* Telling data-driven stories as the Interactive News Developer at [MinnPost](http://www.minnpost.com/) and creating news applications and data visualizations.
+* Created data-driven stories as the Interactive News Developer at [MinnPost](http://www.minnpost.com/) and developing news applications and data visualizations.
 * Built web applications for community engagement as an inaugural 2011 Fellow at [Code for America](http://codeforamerica.org), with a focus on agile, test-driven development.
 * Co-authored a book entitled [Mapping with Drupal](http://shop.oreilly.com/product/0636920021230.do) published by O'Reilly Media.
 * Exploring the connection of art, hardware, code, and community through projects like [Lacu](http://code.minnpost.com/minnpost-lacu/) and [Lumiere](http://lumiere.lighting/).